timhuff/gulp-task/README.md

 This registers a new task to later be run via task.run.
 Dependencies are taken care of via promises.
 ### task.run(name|cb)
 This accepts either the name of a previously registered task or an anonymous function.
+### task.getTaskNames()
+This simply returns a sorted list the names of registered tasks.

 ## A Note About Not Running `task.configure`
 This module was written as a replacement for `gulp.task`.
 You're still free to use gulp.task directly but those tasks registered via `gulp.task` will not be visible via `task.run`.
 A usage where you don't run `task.configure gulp` might looks something like: